 Sunbridge Institute’s Waldorf High School Teacher Education program provides appropriate credentials and practical, philosophical, and artistic foundations for successful Waldorf teaching in a wide variety of subjects in grades 9 through 12.
-This is a hybrid low-residency program, with summer intensives held on campus and weekend classes taking place online during the year (see Length, below).
+This is a hybrid low-residency program, with summer sessions held on campus and weekend classes taking place online during the school year.
 Graduates are conferred a diploma in Waldorf High School Teacher Education.

 Director: Stephen Sagarin, PhD